-- If you've already screened in Toronto or have it available online, we will not show your movie, even if it stars that delightful Ryan Reynolds
+- If your have film is available online, we will not screen your movie, even if it stars that delightful Ryan Reynolds

-- We screen and are looking for ALL GENRES as long as there is a narrative, a story to follow.
+- We screen and are looking for ALL GENRES as long as there is a narrative story to follow.
 We're looking for great stories!

-- $25 for shorts and $45 for features for regular deadline
+- $25 for shorts and $45 for features for the regular deadline

-- $35 for shorts and $55 for features for extended deadline
+- $35 for shorts and $55 for features for the extended deadline

-- We do not give waivers except to high school students.
+- We do not give waivers except to Canadian BIPOC filmmakers and high school students.
 Everyone pays and all our programming is done from our submissions

 RULES AND REGULATIONS

-3. Feature films must be at least 70 minutes in length.
+3. Feature films must be at minimum of 70 minutes in length.

 4. All non-English language films must have English subtitles.